kneo/indi-bresserexos2/README.md

 The data exchange is established using a 13 Byte message frame, with a 4 Byte preamble, leaving 1 byte for a command and 8 bytes for command parameter data.
 The protocol only accepts, a few commands for goto tracking, parking, motion stop and Location/Time/Date setting.

-It seems also to have some "hidden" commands, which do not provoke an "error state", but do not have an appearent effect either.
 I reverse engineered the the most useful parts of the serial protocol using serial port sniffing tools, developping this driver as a result.

 ## Requirements